Takeshi Miyazawa

-Takeshi Miyazawa (born April 19, 1978) is a comic book artist who was born in Canada and attended Queen's University in Ontario to study art.
-His art style incorporates a manga sensibility.
+Takeshi Miyazawa (born April 19, 1978) is a Canadian comic book artist who was born in Canada and attended the Canadian Queen's University in Ontario, Canada to study art.
+His art style incorporates a Japanese manga-inspired sensibility.
+He is the co-creator of Marvel Comics character Amadeus Cho together with writer Greg Pak, adopting a Japanese name over his writing career.